immobiliare/RealHTTP/Documentation/Tools.md

 ## Gathering/Showing Statistical Metrics

-IndomioHTTP gathers `URLSessionTaskMetrics` statistics for every `HTTPRequest`. `URLSessionTaskMetrics` encapsulate detailed information about the underlying network connection and request and response timing.
+RealHTTP gathers `URLSessionTaskMetrics` statistics for every `HTTPRequest`. `URLSessionTaskMetrics` encapsulate detailed information about the underlying network connection and request and response timing.
 These informations maybe a really useful sources to see bottlenecks in your comunication or gather statistics of network usage.

 You can found these information inside the `HTTPRawResponse`'s `metrics` property.
 It return a `HTTPRequestMetrics` instance with the following info: